 Productiveness Versus Recreation

-I answered a question on productiveness versus recreation on 23 September 2012.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on productiveness versus recreation on Philosophy in Action Radio on 23 September 2012.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Is time for recreation compatible with the virtue of productiveness?
 If productive work is the means by which I achieve my values, how can one justify spending even one minute doing something that doesn't propel me toward some value?
 I am specifically referring to leisure activities like going to the movies, playing video games, and following sports.
 I'm not referring to activities that have obvious benefits like sleep, exercise, or cooking healthy food.
 What about hobbies that are enriching, but ultimately have no productive purpose like dance or guitar lessons (assuming I don't want to perform in either context as a career)?
 Is pursuing such hobbies wrong?